 The caudal vertebrae extend down through the entire tail.

-Hesitant to jump into your lap, on the bed, walk up stairs, etc.
+You’ll notice something is wrong when he/she is suddenly hesitant to jump into your lap, on the bed, walk up stairs, etc.

 Your dog might appear hunched or tense along his back.
+If your dog is in pain, he/she will vocalize by whimpering or crying.

 Inter Vertebral Disc Disease in the Dog